 Haiku is written in present tense.
 The point is for haiku to read as if it takes place in the present moment.
 But I don’t think that characteristic should be confused with how it is written or what inspired it.
 The reader can seldom know whether immediate experience actually inspired a poem, or even if it was totally made up.
 Genuine experience usually lends authenticity to haiku, but genuine experience can also be too amazing and still come off as not authentic.
 So what matters is the crafting of the poem, and how it comes across to the reader, regardless of whether it “really happened” or not.
+As Haruo Shirane emphasized in his essay, “Beyond the Haiku Moment: Bashō, Buson, and Modern Haiku Myths” (Modern Haiku 31:1, Winter–Spring 2000), “Bashō himself often rewrote his poetry: he would change the gender, the place, the time, the situation.
+The only thing that mattered was the effectiveness of the poetry, not whether it was faithful to the original experience” (52).
 At any rate, an experience doesn’t have to have just happened before I write a haiku.
 Memory is part of the world of which I try to be aware, and all sorts of things will trigger memories that are superb fodder for haiku.
 I enjoy writing haiku out of my strongest memories.

 deep in shadow